Satyendranath Basu: Midnapur arms case

-Satyendranath was arrested by the police in charge of possessing a gun which was licensed in his brother's name at Midnapore.
-He was convicted and sentenced to two months’ rigorous imprisonment, according to the police report.
+Satyendranath was arrested by the police on the charge of possessing a gun which was licensed in his brother's name at Midnapore.
+He was convicted and sentenced to two months' rigorous imprisonment, according to the police report.

-Kingsford assassination attempt

-Just two days after the Muzaffarpur bomb attack (30 April 1908) aimed at killing Kingsford, the police raided and arrested a number of revolutionaries in Bengal on 2 May 1908.
-33 revolutionaries were charged with waging war against the government.
-Kanailal Dutta was one of these men and was also arrested on 2 May 1908 and detained in Alipore Jail.

 Alipore Bomb Case

 Police raided the premises at 32 Murari Pukur Road at Kolkata on 2 May 1908 and a bomb-factory was discovered along with a cache of arms, a large quantity of ammunition, bombs, detonators and other tools.
 They also confiscated revolutionary literature.
-The raids were being conducted at various places throughout Bengal and Bihar, and more detention was on the move.
+The raids were being conducted at various places throughout Bengal and Bihar, and more detention was on the way.
 Aurobindo Ghosh, Barindra Kumar Ghose, Ullaskar Dutt, Indu Bhusan Roy and many others were arrested.
-During this time, one detainee, Narendranath Goswami (aka Norendra Nath Gossain), became an approver of the British, and started revealing the names of many involved persons to the police, leading to further arrests.
+During this time, one detainee, Narendranath Goswami (aka Naren Gossain), became an approver of the British, and started revealing the names of many involved persons to the police, leading to further arrests.

 Goswami was a resident of Srirampur near Chandernagore, and he knew all the plans and activities of the revolutionaries.
 Appearing in the witness box, he started implicating many of his former colleagues by mentioning their names.
 Barin Ghosh, Shanti Ghosh and Ullaskar Dutta's names were mentioned for their alleged involvement in an attempt to bomb the governor's train at Chandernagore station in 1908, and when referring to the bomb outrage in the Mayor's house he mentioned the name of Charu Chandra Roy: the leader of the revolutionary outfit of Chandernagore.
-On 24 June, Goswami mentioned the names of Aurobindo Ghosh and Subodh Chandra Mullick as a link to revolutionary activities.
+On 24 June, Goswami mentioned the names of Aurobindo Ghosh and Subodh Chandra Mallik as a link to revolutionary activities.